-To date the Town has already initiated several measures in an effort to mitigate its COVID-19 financial impacts such as the temporary release of over 280 part time and contract staff, the pulling of all ice pads and the draining of all recreation facility pools.
-Table 2 presents some of the key COVID-19 savings that they Town has already achieved, or is forecasting to achieve by fiscal year end based upon its present COVID-19 assumptions.
+To date the Town has already initiated several measures in an effort to mitigate its COVID-19 financial impacts such as the temporary release of over 280 part time and contract staff, the pulling of all ice pads and drained recreation facility pools where possible.
+Table 2 presents some of the key COVID-19 savings that the Town has already achieved or is forecasting to achieve by fiscal year end based upon its present COVID-19 assumptions.
+To date, the Town's COVID-19 savings are forecasted to exceed its pressures by a total of \$628,000, with \$325,900 of this amount arising from its tax funded operations and the remainder of \$302,100 coming from user rate funded services.

-Table 2Town Mitigation Measure Savings to Date
+Table 2 Town Mitigation Measure Savings to Date

-\$000s

-Tax Levy Funded Operations: Community program part time and contract savings \$1,596.8 Town facility closure net operating savings 616.8 Salary savings resulting from delayed recruitment of new staff 446.0 Business Support salary and other cost savings 330.5 Other salary savings 289.1 Park operations part time, maintenance & operating supply savings 213.1 Special event part time and contract savings 200.5 Crossing guard services salary & contract savings 78.8 Other savings 317.8 Total Tax Funded 4,089.4 User Rate Funded Operations: Water & wastewater wholesale cost savings 526.9 Other mitigating administration and operational savings 524.7 Total User Rate Funded 1,051.6 Total \$5,141.0
+\$000s Tax Levy Funded Operations: Community program part time and contract savings \$1,795.9 Town facility closure net operating savings 688.2 Salary savings resulting from delayed recruitment of new staff 446.0 Business Support salary and other cost savings 281.1 Park operations part time, maintenance & operating supply savings 236.7 Special event contract savings 204.6 Crossing guard services salary & contract savings 85.0 Other savings 40.5 Total Tax Funded 3,778.0 User Rate Funded Operations: Water & wastewater wholesale cost savings 602.1 Other mitigating administration and operational savings 700.6 Total User Rate Funded 1,302.7 Total \$5,080.7